Prince Harry’s Heartfelt Admission About Princess Diana: ‘Everything I Do Reminds Me Of Her’

-Prince Harry remembers his late mother, Princess Diana of Wales, in a new documentary special for ITV, titled Harry & Meghan: An African Journey, where he speaks of the beloved member of the royal family and revealed that “everything I do reminds me of her.”
+Prince Harry is remembering his late mother, Princess Diana of Wales, in a new documentary special for ITV, titled Harry & Meghan: An African Journey, where he speaks of the beloved member of the royal family and revealed that “everything I do reminds me of her.”

-The prince, who recently completed an emotional journey of Africa with his wife Meghan Markle, and his son Archie, remembered his late mother during many parts of his journey, which he spoke of frankly with an interviewer.
+The prince, who recently completed an emotional journey of Africa with his wife, Meghan Markle, and his son, Archie, remembered his late mother during many parts of his journey, which he spoke of frankly with an interviewer.

 As reported by Entertainment Tonight, the prince revealed that continuing the work that his beloved mother did in the area, including her work in the abolition of landmines, was important for him to revisit while he was in the country, which he has called in the past his second home.